cheoljoo/doxygen/README.md

-# Draw FlowChart automatically with plantuml from your source code
+# Draw Flow Chart & Sequence Diagram automatically with plantuml from your source code
 - it is not sufficient for doxygen.
 But , I make this edition (version) briefly to help fast.
 - Use this function when you make a flow chart for ASPICE.